The Goal of the Spiritual Disciplines:

-This is why prayer is intentionally listed after solitude, silence, worship, and study.
+This is likely why the discipline of prayer is encouraged to focus on after solitude, silence, worship, and study.

 In order to accomplish “praying without ceasing”, one must know who they are praying to, why, how and what to pray, and be leading a disciplined life overall.

 “prayer will not be established in our lives as it must be for us to flourish, unless we are practicing other disciplines such as solitude and fasting.”